rosarusso/computer-vision/README.md

 The goal is to leverage one of these state-of-the-art mesh reconstruction techniques as a foundation for simulating realistic behavior of garments during human motion, thereby advancing the fidelity of virtual clothing simulations.

-## MATLAB and Python scripts for the "Image Processing and Volumetric Data" course [4S001409]
+## MATLAB and Python scripts for the "Analisi di immagini e dati volumetrici" course [4S001409]

 * Acquisition